prog4biol/pfb2023/workshops/Protein_Function_Annotation/README.md

 ====================

-We have a gene list we created for stem cell proliferation genes in alpaca.
+We have a gene list we created for stem cell proliferation genes in alpaca in a [previous problemset](../../problemsets/Python_06_problemset.md).
 Let's look at these genes and see if there are any reoccurring GO terms or PFAM domains in our gene set.

 Generate a FASTA file to use to predict protein domains and motifs using InterProScan.